hashbangCoder/Neural-Conversational-Model/README.md

 NOTE : The example conversations were slightly edited to correct misspellings (ex: "I' m") in the training corpus hence the learnt vocabulary.
 But otherwise unaltered in any way.

-I'll update how to run the code and format it a bit more soon!